xuqiantong/wav2letter-dev/README.md

     3. Checkpoints
 3. Detailed information in squeue:
     1. `your_project:experiment_name`
-4. Requeue the job itself automatically after time-out.
+4. Adding new flags in `--extra` will create a new job with corresponding suffix.
 5. Error checking:
     1. Prevent restarting a training job that’ll overwrite existing checkpoints
     2. Prevent continue training from nowhere